GMIT is a member of the Disability Access Route to Education (DARE) Scheme.

 Students who enter GMIT through the DARE Scheme should register with the Disability Support Service and undergo a needs assessment in order to receive the support they need during their time at GMIT.
 We cannot provide support to students who do not register with us.

-Note: You do not have to enter GMIT through the DARE Scheme in order to receive supports during your time here.
+Please note: You do not have to enter GMIT through the DARE Scheme in order to receive supports during your time here.
 If, for whatever reason, you are deemed ineligible for the DARE Scheme but still have a disability, you may still be able to register with the Disability Support Service.

-In order to be considered for a reduced-points offer for GMIT courses through the DARE scheme, you must apply to study at GMIT through the CAO, apply for DARE, and meet all of the following criteria:
+In order to be considered for a reduced-points offer for GMIT courses through the DARE scheme, you must apply to study at GMIT through the CAO, apply for DARE, and meet all the following criteria:

 - You must be deemed DARE-eligible.